 My response: I have personal experiences with this that I have touched on before, and I may go into more detail at a later date, because I think it will be helpful to people to hear my full testimony about this, but in order to keep this article as short as possible, I’ll just say: this absolutely is not Biblical.
 “Finding Jesus on the inside” is a demonic activity, and from a “Christian” standpoint, it is largely based upon the false doctrine of mankind that declares the person of Jesus to “reside in the heart.”

-Unfortunately, the Biblical meaning and application of the Spirit of God being inside of us after receiving salvation, is being given an occult meaning and an occult application, and is leading a lot of people into being deceived by and led by an antichrist spirit.
+Unfortunately, the Biblical meaning and application of the Spirit of God working inside of us after receiving salvation, is being given an occult meaning and an occult application, and is leading a lot of people into being deceived by and led by an antichrist spirit.
 It is keeping people tied to the demonic and tricked into following after a false Christ!
 And because they have been tricked, they focus on the experiences they have with this false Christ, or focus on the words of this false Christ, rather than on the Word of God and on their relationship with the FATHER!

 This is a VERY dangerous deception that you have fallen for, and a VERY dangerous deception that you have led other people into believing!